 - Strategy.
 Define strategy with a few key bullet points that serve as online reminder of strategic focus on a problem people have, your solution to that problem, your specific target market, and why you and your business are ideally suited to match that solution to the problem and the market.
 Use just bullet points or the top portion of a LivePlan pitch page.

 - Execution.
 Strategy is useless without execution.
 Execution includes sales and marketing tactics such as pricing, channels, messages, media, social media, promotion, and so forth.
 Execution is also product or service tactics such as versions and launch dates, features and benefits, versions, bundling, technology, and so forth.
 Execution might also include managing and recruiting a team, raising funds, and so forth.
 The plan lists execution in bullet points, for management only.

 - Concrete specifics.
 List of assumptions, milestones, tasks, responsibilities, performance measurements, and expectations.

 - Essential business numbers.
 Sales forecast, spending budget, and cash flow projections.

-A quick way to start your lean plan is to use a one-page pitch.
-It’s an easy way to get your strategy, tactics, milestones, and forecasts documented in a simple format.
+A Lean Plan is an easy way to get your strategy, tactics, milestones, and forecasts documented in a simple format.
 You can download a free template and build your Lean Plan today.
 Or even better, if you are a LivePlan user, the LivePlan pitch page automatically includes the key points of a lean business plan, in a single place.

 Lean business planning generates management